Our Responsibilities

 We run an active Health & Safety committee which meets frequently and is attended by the Chief Executive and key representatives from across the business.
 In this way, we can not only review any incidents through our 'live accident log' and act on them, but, more importantly, pro-actively highlight and discuss issues or areas for improvement.

 More recently we have placed focus on employee mental wellbeing, with two of our brewers attending a Mental Health First Aider course to provide augmented support to our team in the ever-changing environment in which we operate.
-Our Human Resources partner, Thrive Law, have a specific focus on mental health from which we and our employees benefit.
+Our Human Resources partner, Thrive Law, have a specific focus on mental health from which we and our employees' benefit.

 The company was quick to respond to the COVID-19 pandemic by immediately introducing safeguards across the business well before a lockdown was announced (for example, sales members were asked to work from home and to phone accounts instead of visiting them; the brewery team had enhanced hygiene and work measures put in place to minimise the chance of the virus spreading; and we had already taken the decision to close the Woolly Sheep Inn, on safety grounds before the government made this a formal requirement).